sunitkanyan/CowinAvailalitySlotEmailCSharp/README.md

 can enhance it as per your requirement -

-this code can run as window service/console app and can suite you email on availablity of slot as per hospital name nearby   you just need to set pincode and date url hardcoded
+this code can run as scheduled job and can suite you email on availablity of slot as per hospital name nearby   you just need to set pincode.

 Provide list of center with slots